There is a function which allows the import and the export of metadata, but why would it be important?

-Let see the main reasons:
+Let us see the main reasons:

-- After you logged in and chose the corresponding project, you have to go to 'My Data' and click on 'Other options'.
-Here you should select 'Export Metadata'.Here you can select to be contained your would-be file the title, type and ID row.
-These are the most basic ones, which could be partitioned by Gender, Handedness, Age at scan or Gray Matter volume or whatever the chosen data contains.
+- Login and choose the corresponding project, then go to 'My Data' and click on 'Other options'.
+Here, select 'Export Metadata'.Here, you can select the title of the file, type and ID row.
+These rows are the most basic ones, and could be organized by Gender, Handedness, Age at scan, Gray Matter volume or whatever the chosen data contains.

 Note: It doesn't matter whether you select an existing Session or not, because the uploading is driven by the above-mentioned Subject and Session ID.

-- Click on 'Other options', select 'Edit session'
+- Click on 'Other options', select 'Edit session'.